Inside Crochet 190 | Tequila Sunrise Vest

 Reminder: The Vision for the Book Afghan

-To maintain cohesion, Iโ€™ve used the same block pattern for the entire afghan (grab the free pattern here), working with yarn from my stash and selecting 4 colours that reflect and are closest to (as I’m not buying new yarn!) the bookโ€™s cover design.
+To maintain cohesion, Iโ€™ve used the same block pattern for the entire afghan (grab the free pattern here), working with yarn from my stash and selecting 3 colours that reflect and are closest to (as I’m not buying new yarn!) the bookโ€™s cover design, along with a white accent colour.

-• Total Books Read: and Squares Completed: 8 / 16
+• Total Books Read: and Squares Completed: 7 books read and 14 squares made

-• Running total of new authors so far 4 / 50
+• Running total of new authors so far: 8 out of 50

 Pin for later: